LewisCM14/allotment/docs/docs/implementation.md

 ### Skeleton

 1. **Scaffold Code Repository Structure**
-    - The code is to be placed under version control in GitHub with a repository that includes the backend and frontend folders as well as a deployments folder to hold infrastructure as code files plus a documentation folder to house supporting documentation, like this design document.
+    - The code is to be placed under version control in GitHub with a repository that includes the backend and frontend folders as well as a `.github/workflows` folder to hold infrastructure as code files plus a docs folder to house supporting documentation.

-        !!! info
+        !!! note "Please Note"
-            The design document is to be a MKDocs application hosted via GitHub pages.
+            i.e. this design document, which is a MKDocs application hosted via GitHub pages.

 1. **Server Side Initial Setup**
-    - A Minimal FastAPI application is to be implemented with a heath check endpoint.
+    - A Minimal FastAPI application is to be implemented with a health check endpoint.
         - Pydantic, Ruff and MyPy can be integrated at this point.

 1. **Database Integration**
-    - SQLAlchemy is to be used to setup and migrate the database schema for the User table to a PostgreSQL database.
+    - SQLAlchemy is to be used to setup and migrate the database schema for the User table to a PostgreSQL database used for development.
         - Pytest can be utilized at this point to allow for the automated integration testing of the server and database layers.

 1. **Authentication**